floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

 extensions into core is really not a good way to build an API (and that was clear since OpenGL - and the **one** thing that Vulkan should have done better).

-Also, a low-level and efficient API **DOES NOT HAVE TO BE** a hassle to use.
+Also, a low-level and explicit API **DOES NOT HAVE TO BE** a hassle to use.

 Somehow modern software systems always seem be built around the 'no pain, no gain' philosophy (see Rust, Vulkan, Wayland, ...), this sort of self-inflicted